 Preparing your guest list

-Start with creating a Master Guest List (MGL) to identify the various guests you want to invite to your event.
+Start with creating a Invitee Guest List (IGL) to identify the various guests you want to invite to your event.
 Noting the broad groups will remind you of the range of individuals that should be invited.
 Circulate your master guest list for input, feedback and approval from each stakeholder.

 SFU internal guests to consider inviting to high profile events: